Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Cities and counties collect real estate taxes from homeowners that are calculated according to the assessed value, which takes into consideration the full market value of a property as well as the equalization rate of the municipality.

 The equalization rate in the City of Schenectady is determined by the New York State Office of Real Property Tax Services (ORPTS).
 Equalization seeks to measure the relationship of locally assessed values to an ever-changing real estate market.
 In order to distribute school district or county taxes among municipalities, the level of assessment must be equalized.

-Copies of the assessment roll can be found at the Schenectady County Office Building on the third floor, in the City of Schenectady Assessment Bureau, City of Schenectady Clerk’s Office, and on the City of Schenectady website.
+Copies of the assessment roll can be found on the City of Schenectady website and County of Schenectady website.

-Completed and signed applications must be turned in to the Assessment Bureau by close of business on Tuesday, May 28th, 2019.
-Applications can be found in the Assessment Bureau, Room 8 in City Hall or the New York State Tax and Finance website.
+Completed and signed applications must be turned in to the Assessment Bureau by close of business on Tuesday, May 25th, 2021.
+Applications can be found on the city of Schenectady website and the New York State Tax and Finance website.

 Please note that the Board of Assessment Review is only required to provide you with the results of the outcome and these results may not include an explanation.
 The staff members of the Assessment Bureau are not privy to the deliberations of the Board of Assessment Review and will not be able to explain the results to you.

 If you have a 1, 2, or 3 family owner occupied (you live there) home used solely for residential purposes in the City of Schenectady, you may file for the Small Claims Assessment Review (SCAR) process.
 To participate in this process, you must file with the Schenectady County Clerk’s Office within 30 days of the printing of the final assessment roll (July 1).